The right way to remove SNS nails at home

 Gently remove the polish

 Rather than removing all aluminium wraps and realising it hasn’t dissolved properly (guilty!), check one nail first.
-Remove the foil and slightly press/rub the cotton pad over your nail in order to wipe off the dissolved dipping powder.
-You’ll know they’re ready because the polish will be gooey and mushy – it should rub off quite easily.
+Remove the foil and slightly press and rub an acetone-soaked cotton pad ($5.51 from Chemist Warehouse) over your nail in order to wipe off the dissolved dipping powder.
+You’ll know they’re ready because the polish will be gooey and mushy — it should rub off quite easily.
 Repeat on the rest of your nails, wiping each one clean with a paper towel.
 If the polish isn’t coming off easily, repeat steps #2 and #3 until it is.

 5

-Once you’ve removed your SNS manicure, you’ll want to focus on doing everything you can to repair, clean up and nourish your cuticles and nail beds.
-For starters, we recommend tidying things up a tad with a tool like the Manicare maniPRO 2-in-1 Cleaner and Pusher ($121.19 at Manicare).
-Then, once everything's looking and feeling fresh, it's time to restore lost hydration.
-Exposing your nails to chemicals and solvents (like those used during the SNS nail application process) can leave your nails looking pretty unhealthy, so it’s best to show them a little TLC and apply a cuticle oil like the Essie Apricot Cuticle Oil ($17.99 at Adore Beauty) to keep them hydrated.
-You can also apply a nail strengthener like the OPI Natural Nail Strengthener ($20.95 at Myer) to harden and protect your nails.
+Once you’ve removed your SNS manicure, you’ll want to focus on doing everything you can to repair and nourish your cuticles and nail beds.
+Once everything's looking and feeling fresh, it's time to restore lost hydration.
+Exposing your nails to chemicals and solvents (like those used during the SNS nail application process) can leave your nails looking pretty unhealthy, so it’s best to show them a little TLC and apply a cuticle oil like the Essie Apricot Cuticle Oil ($13.49 from MYER) to keep them hydrated.
+You can also apply a nail strengthener like the OPI Natural Nail Strengthener ($11.99 from Chemist Warehouse) to harden and protect your nails.
 Tip: If you notice that your nails are looking quite flaky and damaged, it’s a sign you should give them a little break from manicures.
 Let those babies breathe; they'll soon be back better than ever.

 Erin Docherty is a Beauty Writer for BEAUTYcrew, Beauty Editor for Women's Health magazine and a Grooming Writer for Men's Health magazine.
 She has a keen interest in cosmeceutical skin care and is currently working on minimising her 9-step skin care routine – because ain’t nobody got time for that.
 When she’s not writing about the latest beauty news, or applying copious amounts of serum, you can find her spending all her money in Sephora.